 - Submit an official transcript from the undergraduate institution from which you graduated reflecting all individual courses taken.
 Official transcripts for graduate work should also be submitted if it relates to a theological discipline.
 Note: Faxed transcripts are not official.
 Students who earn degrees outside the United States must have a complete evaluation done by a member of NACES to ensure undergraduate degree equivalents.
 Visit www.naces.org to locate a member.
 Exceptions are: all Nazarene Universities and Northwest University in China.
 All official transcripts must be mailed directly to:

 Northwest Nazarene University

 Graduate Admissions Dept.

 Nampa, ID 83686-589

-- The prospective student's present district superintendent or equivalent ecclesiastical superior;
+- The prospective student's present district superintendent or equivalent ecclesiastical superior; and

 - During their online orientation course, all students are required to complete a National Sex Offender & Criminal Background Check.